We support postgraduate research through our Reading Rooms and online resources, through collaborative projects, and through research training events.

 Our annual placement scheme offers doctoral researchers from all disciplines the chance to develop and apply transferrable skills and expertise outside the university sector.
 Projects cover activities ranging from vital support for cataloguing, conservation and interpretation to policy research, resource development and research engagement.

-To be added to our PhD placement mailing list and be notified when new opportunities are available email Research.Development@bl.uk
+To be added to our PhD placement mailing list and be kept up-to-date about all future placement opportunities at the British Library please email Research.Development@bl.uk.

 Doctoral Open Days